nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-The statis window displays statistics and insights into the user's client base.
+The statistics window displays statistics and insights into the user's client base.
 To access the stats window, users have 2 ways of getting to the stats page:
 * Using the menu bar.
 Click on `Stats` > `Stats`.
 * Pressing `F2` while using FAST.

-Currently, the stats window provides infomation for the client's Priority Tags and their Insurance Plans.
+Currently, the stats window provides information for the client's Priority Tags, and their Insurance Plans Tags.
 We used `JavaFX::PieChart` to visualise the client's data and display them to the user.
 We also provided a few template insights for the user to make sense of the data provided.